YUVALF14/Daybreak/README.md

 ## Development Notes
 Ensure `package.json` contains a valid `version` field.
 The Vercel build will fail with an "Invalid Version" error if this value is missing or malformed.
+Use the `/api/google-sheets` endpoint to fetch data from Google Sheets.